Romulus Whitaker: Background and personal life

 Whitaker (known as "Rom") was born in New York City, United States, to an American couple.
 His mother, Doris Norden, was an artist, and his father served in the United States Army.
 He has one older sister, Gail (b.
 1939).
 After his parents divorced, his mother (who had custody of her children) married Rama Chattopadhyay, son of Harindranath and Kamaladevi Chattopadhyay.
 The family, including Rom and Gail, initially settled in New York City.
 In 1951, after the birth of Rom's half-sister Nina, they all moved to Bombay (now Mumbai).
 Rom's stepfather Rama Chattopadhyay was a pioneer in color film processing; he established India's first colour motion-picture processing lab in Worli, Mumbai.
 Rom's half-brother Neelkanth was born in Mumbai in 1953.

-Rom continued his education (begun in New York) at the Kodaikanal International School (class of 1960).
+Rom continued his education (begun in New York City) at the Kodaikanal International School (class of 1960).
 He studied briefly at the University of Wyoming.
-During the early Vietnam era, as an American citizen of the correct age, he was drafted into the U.S. Army, where he trained and served as a medic on a military base hospital in Japan.
-After his Army tour of duty, he apprenticed from 1963 to 1965 at the Miami Serpentarium with Bill Haast, whom he affectionately calls "guru".
-A short career in the Merchant Navy brought him back to India, and he has lived here ever since.
+He served briefly in the Merchant Navy and worked from 1963 to 1965 at the Miami Serpentarium with Bill Haast, whom he affectionately calls "guru".
+During the early Vietnam era, as an American citizen of the correct age, he was drafted into the U.S. Army, where he trained and served as a medic on a military base hospital in Texas and later Japan.
+He returned to India aboard the Greek freighter Hellenic Leader in 1967, and he has lived here ever since.
 He is now a naturalized Indian citizen.

-In 1974, Whitaker married Zai Whitaker, and the couple were blessed with two sons, Nikhil and Samir.
-However, the marriage eventually failed, and the couple were divorced.
-He later married again and his wife, Janaki Lenin, is an Indian.
-They live on a farm just south of Chennai, on the outskirts of Chengalpattu town in Tamil Nadu.
+In 1974, Whitaker married Zai Whitaker, and the couple had two sons, Nikhil and Samir.
+However, the marriage failed, and the couple were divorced.
+He later married again and lives with Indian writer Janaki Lenin on the outskirts of Mysore.

 In 1986, well into his 40s, Whitaker earned a B.Sc. in wildlife management from Pacific Western University.
 This was merely a by-product of his lifelong passion for wildlife, especially of the reptilian variety.
 He is also a licensed amateur radio operator, holding an Indian callsign, VU2WIT.

 Work in India

 Whitaker was the founding director of the Snake Park in Chennai.
 The park was conceived to rehabilitate the Irula tribe, who are known for their expertise in catching snakes.
 The tribals were left jobless after the ban of snake trading.
 Whitaker helped the Irula tribe to get involved in extracting snake venom used for the production of antivenom drugs.

-Rom is the founder-director of the Madras Crocodile Bank Trust Centre for Herpetology, actively involved in crocodile breeding and conservation programs.
+Rom was a co-founder of the Madras Crocodile Bank Trust Centre for Herpetology, actively involved in crocodile breeding and conservation programs.

-Whitaker is currently coordinating an effort to save the gharial, a critically endangered species of Crocodilia on the brink of extinction, with less than 250 individuals left in Indian waters.
+Whitaker coordinated an effort to save the gharial, a critically endangered species of Crocodilian, with less than 250 individuals left in 1970, with numbers now over 3,000.